 This is a look that I really like.

-We first notice this thick flannel overshirt with a red and black tartan pattern.
-It is combined with velvet pants that I see green, brown half-chest boots in grained leather and a slightly thick turtleneck.
+The first thing that stands out is this thick flannel overshirt with a red and black tartan pattern.
+It is paired with velvet pants that I see as green, brown half-hunt boots in grained leather and a slightly thick turtleneck.

 The reason this look works so well is because it's cohesive from head to toe .

-All this is coherent because it is very autumnal and typical rustic/country.
+All this is coherent because it is very autumnal and rustic/countryside.

-We can also mention a few gimmicks used which give extra style and identity to this set:
+We can also mention some gimmicks used which give an extra touch of style and identity to this set:

-• The shirt collar that sticks out from under the turtleneck
+- The shirt collar that sticks out under the turtleneck

 Hat !